Tidal Currents from AIS Data - 15/08/2017

 When compared with published model results from another study, in which buoy measurements have been assimilated, the results showed a consistency in the shape of the constants: a peak near the Camarinal Sill near 5.8° W, sloping down towards the east.
 Also, the magnitude of M2 and S2 are in agreement (N2 was not mentioned in the publication).

 This analysis method produces tidal information on the surface current component in the direction of the shipping lane.
 In a previous study on tracking large eddies with AIS, it was found that cross currents can also be estimated from course deflections.
 However, this is far less straightforward to implement and in the present case study cross currents are small.

 Conclusions and Outlook

-The results from this study show that ship’s AIS data contain valuable information on (tidal) surface currents.
+The results from this study show that ship’s AIS data contain valuable information on surface currents.
 Where traditional buoy surveys collect accurate point measurements, the AIS analyses provide assessments of tidal constants along a route.
 An important advantage of this technique is the low costs of data acquisition.
 AIS data can be collected freely and commercial providers have collected AIS data worldwide for many years and make this data available for a relatively low price.
-The archived AIS data is mainly available along the densely-navigated shipping routes but for nautical applications, this is exactly where the information is needed.
+The archived AIS data is mainly available along the densely-navigated shipping routes but, for nautical applications, this is exactly where the information is needed.
 The assessment of persistent surface currents and of the largest tidal constant M2 was possible after collecting data for only a few weeks.
 This means that seasonal variations in the persistent currents can also be traced.
-The assessment of the smaller tidal constants, S2 and N2, is more affected by noise caused by weather, eddies, and especially ship’s manoeuvres.
+The assessment of the smaller tidal constants, S2 and N2, is more affected by noise caused by weather, eddies and ship’s manoeuvres in particular.